wormhole-foundation/xdapp-book/src/dapps/5_advantages.md

 - **Broader Market Reach** - Because xAssets move freely through the ecosystem, they can be listed on a variety of exchanges and custodied on any blockchain.

-- **Increased Extensibility and Composeability** - xDapps can utilize anything across the ecosystem, including other xDapps, expanding upon the composability and openness of smart contracts.
+- **Increased Extensibility and Composability** - xDapps can utilize anything across the ecosystem, including other xDapps, expanding upon the composability and openness of smart contracts.

 - **Futureproofing** - As new environments and protocols join the decentralized ecosystem, the connected nature of the Wormhole ecosystem allows existing protocols to expand and support them.